hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-monitor-swift-disk.md

 # Monitor Disk Usage

-Icinga service, which runs in the Undercloud, helps cloud admin to monitor the disk usage of Swift storage node (s)
+Icinga service, which runs in the Undercloud, helps cloud admin to monitor the disk usage of Swift storage node (s).

 ##Prerequisite